Hemlock5712/Swerve-Setup/Writerside/topics/Swerve_Constants.md

 For setting up your robot post steps can be found [here](https://docs.advantagekit.org/example-projects/talonfx-swerve-template/)

 An AdvantageScope layout that follows steps above can be found in `dashboard` folder.
+For configuring dashboard see the [dashboard page](Dashboards.md)
 This section is focused on pointing out swerve constants to tune.

 ## TunerConstants {collapsible="true"}